 - 1. On 1 November, the Deputy Director (Plans) met with Messrs.
 Robert Murphy, Gordon Gray, and J. Patrick Coyne to present a follow-up briefing on the Agency's political action programs since the one held on 20 July 1962.
 The meeting lasted from 2:30 to 4:45. - 2.
 There was little discussion on Cuba.
-In response to Mr. Murphy's inquiry, I told him that a good intelligence job had been done but that I thought it desirable to have this studied by the Board on the basis of a paper which the Director was having prepared and which Mr. Kirkpatrick had assured Mr. Coyne would be submitted to the Board after the Director had had an opportunity to review it.

-election program was covered in considerable detail.
+In response to Mr. Murphy's inquiry, I told him that a good intelligence job had been done but that I thought it desirable to have this studied by the Board on the basis of a paper which the Director was having prepared and which Mr. Kirkpatrick had assured Mr. Coyne would be submitted to the Board after the Director had had an opportunity to review it. - Jelection program was covered in considerable detail.
 Points covered were: (a) the reason for the program, (b) the manner in which candidates were chosen, (c) the amount of money involved, (d) the methods of funding, and (e) the coordination of State and the Agency on the entire scenario.
 Following the presentation of the factual elements, there was considerable discussion of the political situation in and the direction in which that Government seemed to be tending.

 4. CIA-sponsored activities at the Helsinki Youth Festival was the next item presented.
 A full report was given which followed carefully the post-mortem written by the CA Staff.
-K-Act 6 (1)(B) 5.
-As for CA activities in the remainder of Latin America, the following countries were covered: Dominican Republic, Chile, and were then touched on, with particular reference to the sensitivity of the cooperation on the latter.
-To Could be not dealer on the data amount and a managed on 6.
-In Southeast Asia, an up-to-date report was presented on operations in Laos, South Vietnam, and North Vietnam.
-Problems in connection with North Vietnamese operations were specifically identi- fied.
-7. On the conflict, the Panel was made aware of pending and current requests from the for assistance in the training of guerrilla forces.
-The role of the Tibetans was also er e identified.
-In response to a query from Mr. Murphy, I said that I 1 did not see any requirement at this time for an increase of our perma • nent establishment in expressing the opinion that any trainers and paramilitary experts which we might send could be covered for us by the ! # # 8.
-In Europe, CA programs in the following areas were up- dated: Berlin, France and Italy, and y.
-No one point in the bileting, I spoke of the change in status of the African-American Institute and told of our negotiations 1 with the Ford Foundation on the Congress for Cultural Freedom.
-I mentioned the Department of State veto on passing funds to JFK Act 6 (1)(B) There was some discussion of the Yemen and associated problems.
-Here, I simply gave an intelligence briefing on the Yemen and the effects of the revolution there on Saudi Arabia and the British position in the Aden Protectorate.
+5. As for CA activities in the remainder of Latin America, the following countries were covered: Dominican Republic, Chile, PeruZ Twere then touched on, with and and/ cooperation on particular reference to the sensitivity of the the latter.
+6. In Southeast Asia, an up-to-date report was presented on operations in Laos, South Vietnam, and North Vietnam.
+Problems in connection with North Vietnamese operations were specifically identified.
+7. On the 7conflict, the Panel was made aware of pending and current requests from the for assistance in the training of guerrilla forces.
+The role of the Tibetans was also identified.
+In response to a query from Mr. Murphy, I said that I did not see any requirement at this time for an increase of our permanent establishment in expressing the opinion that any trainers and paramilitary experts which we might send could be covered for us by the 8.
+In Europe, CA programs in the following areas were updated: Berlin, France and Italy,